testcontainers/testcontainers-go/docs/modules/mysql.md

 ## Adding this module to your project dependencies

-Please run the following command to add the Postgres module to your Go dependencies:
+Please run the following command to add the MySQL module to your Go dependencies:

 ```
 go get github.com/testcontainers/testcontainers-go/modules/mysql